performant-commits/performantcommits/README.md

  ## Contributing

- Pull requests, issues, and contributions are welcome (*just make sure to use Performant Commits qwhen commiting, haha :))!
+ Pull requests, issues, and contributions are welcome (*just make sure to use Performant Commits when commiting, haha :))!
 An inclusive and complete contribution guide is on the way and will be available shortly.

  Created and maintained with ❤️ by [**@FilippoFonseca**](https://twitter.com/FilippoFonseca) and PC's contributors.